hgao10/ns3/README.md

 This repository enables the convenient execution of packet-level experiments using the ns-3 simulator.
 It only takes in the input of a configuration file, which describes the minimal necessary parameters, a topology file, and a flow arrival schedule.
 It has the ability to enable switch-id-seeded ECMP.

+**Make sure you fork this repository and continue on it in your own repository.
+This repository is kept simple on purpose.**

 ## Getting started

 1. Extract ns-3.30.1.zip (this is given for convenience, this is the generic ns-3):